Raghavendra-Pratap/telegram-bot-library/name-bot/README.md

 3. **That's it!** The caption is added automatically

+### Forwarded Files

+✅ **Forwarded files are automatically processed!**

+- When you forward a file to a channel/group, bot treats it as a new message
+- Bot automatically adds filename as caption (if filename is available)
+- Works the same as direct uploads
+- **Best solution for adding captions to old files:** Forward them to the channel/group

+### Adding Captions to Old Files

+⚠️ **Files uploaded before bot was added won't get captions automatically.**

+**Solutions:**

+1. **Forward the files** (Recommended):

+   - Forward old files to the channel/group
+   - Bot will automatically add captions
+   - Works if original file had filename

+2. **Use `/process_recent` command**:

+   - Processes recent messages (limited by Telegram API)
+   - May not work for very old messages
+   - Requires bot to be admin

+3. **Re-upload files**:
+   - Download and re-upload with proper names
+   - Bot will add captions automatically

+**Note:** Telegram API has limitations on accessing old messages.
+Forwarding is the most reliable solution.

 ### Commands

 - `/start` - Show welcome message and setup instructions
 - `/help` - Show detailed help information
 - `/status` - Check bot status and permissions in current chat
+- `/process_recent [N]` - Process recent messages to add captions (see below)
+- `/add_caption <msg_id>` - Add caption to specific message by ID (see below)

 ### Important Notes